santriptmehta/santriptmehta/README.md

 <p align="center">
   <em>
-    Senior at CUSAT, Kochi Pursuing Bachelor's in CSE, a passionate self-taught programmer, tech enthusiast and I love to explore new technologies.
-Being a student,I always love to learn about new and fascinating technology.
+    Software Enginner @ CGI , a passionate self-taught programmer, tech enthusiast and I love to explore new technologies.
+I always love to learn about new and fascinating technology.
 I also love to read novels, articles and to play Badminton. <br>
       <br>
     <img src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" width="440px"> <br>